cilkplus/cilkplus.github.com/index.md

 News
 ====
+March 26, 2013 - Autoconf/Make build is now supported.
+The known issue regarding exceptions in initializers has been resolved.
 March 3, 2013 - Added link to porting Cilk Plus/LLVM to other architectures and operating systems.

 <a name="try"></a>